giry-dev/mangrove-docs/docs/terms/last-look.md

 hoverText: Feature of an offer logic that verifies whether trade execution should be cancelled.
 ---

-Liquidity providers can incorporate defensive code,called _lastLook_, to cancel offers under certain conditions that are verifiable onchain.
+Liquidity providers can incorporate defensive code, called _lastLook_, to cancel offers under certain conditions that are verifiable onchain.
 For instance, if market conditions are unfavorable in order to avoid price exposure.

 ## References
 * [Maker contracts' hooks: last look](../strat-lib/technical-references/main-hooks.md#last-look-before-trade)